josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 You could think of SvelteKit as the [Next](https://nextjs.org/) (or [Nuxt](https://nuxtjs.org/)) of Svelte.
 SvelteKit, Next, etc., are what's often called a "meta-framework," which means they're larger toolboxes for building full-fledged apps and sites.
 They take the underlying framework (Svelte, React, etc.) and add in many of the other pieces you'd need for a non-trivial project, like pages and routing, data stores, better control over SEO, and in some cases, image handling.

+**One particularly nice thing about SvelteKit is that its output can be whatever you want.** It offers several [adapters](https://kit.svelte.dev/docs#adapters) to process your input into whatever type of output you want: an app with server-side rendering, a full-fledged Node app, or (in my case), a statically generated site.

 ## Why Svelte, specifically?